 The City Treasurer and the Finance Department shall establish a system of internal controls designed to prevent loss of public funds due to fraud, employee error, misrepresentation by third parties, or unanticipated market changes.
 No investment personnel may engage in an investment transaction except as provided for under the terms of this policy and the procedure established by the City Treasurer.
 The external auditors shall annually review the investments with respect to the investment policy.
 This review will provide internal control by assuring compliance with policies and procedures for the investments that are selected for testing.
-Additionally, account reconciliation and verification of general ledger balances relating to the purchasing or maturing of investments and allocation of interest on investments to fund balances shall be performed by the Finance Department and approved by the City Treasurer.
-To provide further protection of City funds, written procedures prohibit the wiring of any City funds without the authorization of at least two of the four designated City officials:
+Additionally, account reconciliation and verification of general ledger balances relating to the purchasing or maturing of investments and allocation of interest on investments to fund balances shall be performed by the Finance Department.